Our Distinctive Christian Nature

-Our core values of love, forgiveness and reconciliation are rooted in the Bible and the teachings of Jesus Christ.
-This forms the foundation stone on which our school is built.
+Our core values of love, forgiveness and reconciliation are rooted in the Bible and the teachings of Jesus Christ and are best represented in the phrase you will see and hear around the school.

 We realise that there are few, if any, values or human qualities that are exclusively Christian but those we most closely associate with the person known as Jesus Christ is God’s love (Luke 10:27), forgiveness and reconciliation.

 It is this that drives our ethos or feel of the school.
 This does not develop and happen by chance.
 It requires clarity of shared vision to ensure that it is promoted and not undermined.